Amagnum/parallel-matrix-infinity-norm-mpi/README.md

 # Calculating Matrix Infinity Norm MPI (Parallel Computing)
-An MPI program to calculates infinity norm of a matrix using row-wise block-striped partitioning.
+A simple MPI program to calculates infinity norm of a matrix using row-wise block-striped partitioning.
 <p>

 <h3> What is infinity norm? </h3>